How to Say No with Personal Policies (It’s a Game Changer!)

 Related: How to Get Out of a Bad Mood

 Are there areas of your life that could be improved with personal policies?
-Using this concept has made the first 7 months of 2019 much less stressful for me.
+Using this concept has made life much less stressful for me.
 I hope it can do the same for you!